dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

     ./setup.ps1
     ```

-6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+6. If prompted, choose which subscription you want to use (this option will only happen if you have access to multiple Azure subscriptions).
 7. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.

     > **Note**: Be sure to remember this password!

-8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
+8. Wait for the script to complete - typically this takes around 10 minutes, but in some cases may take longer.
 While you're waiting, review the [dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) article in the Azure Synapse Analytics documentation.

 ## View and Navigate Synapse Workspace

 1. After the script has completed, in the Azure portal, go to the dp000-xxxxxxx resource group that it created, and select your Synapse workspace.
 2. In the Overview page for your Synapse Workspace, in the Open Synapse Studio card, select Open to open Synapse Studio in a new browser tab; signing in if prompted.
-3. On the left side of Synapse Studio, use the ›› icon to expand the menu - this reveals the different pages within Synapse Studio that you’ll use to manage resources and perform data analytics tasks.
+3. On the left side of Synapse Studio, use the ›› icon to expand the menu - revealing the different pages within Synapse Studio that you’ll use to manage resources and perform data analytics tasks.
 4. On the Data page, view the Linked tab and verify that your workspace includes a link to your Azure Data Lake Storage Gen2 storage account, which should have a name similar to **synapsexxxxxxx (Primary - datalakexxxxxxx)**.
 5. Expand your storage account and verify that it contains a file system container named **files (primary)**.
 6. Select the files container, and note that it contains folders named data and synapse.
 The synapse folder is used by Azure Synapse, and the data folder contains the data files you're going to query.